prakash-purswani/SFDX/pull_request_template.md

 - [ ] Trigger Framework has been used wherever applicable.
 - [ ] Coding standards are followed as per Sanofi guidelines - (LINK TO BE ADDED)
 - [ ] Exception handling and Logging has been implemented.
-- [ ] Security best practices are followed to control data visbility.
+- [ ] Security best practices are followed to control data visibility.
 - [ ] Not Applicable

-Additional comments :
+Additional comments:

 ### LWC